devoworm/OW-DW-Education/contribution-guidelines.md

 ## OpenWorm/DevoWorm Educational Curriculum

+Would you like to contribute?
+Here is what we are working on: [OpenWorm Foundation](http://openworm.org/), [DevoWorm group](https://devoworm.weebly.com/)

+Check out our communication channels to become part of the community: [Orthogonal Lab Slack](orthogonal-research.slack.com), [OpenWorm Slack](https://openworm.slack.com/), [DevoWorm group meetings](https://devoworm.weebly.com/schedulejoin.html)

 ### Contribution Guidelines

 The following contributor guidelines set the standard for proposed contributions to the OW/DW Educational curriculum.